Admissions FAQs

 Academics/In Program

 There are multiple ways for MS students to get involved with research.
 Students may join STATCOM to work on statistical projects from non-profit governmental and community organizations with faculty serving an advisory role.
-Students may register for Biostat 610: Readings in Biostatistics, where faculty and students can decide on an individualized research plan for credit.
+Students may register for Biostat 610: Readings in Biostatistics, where faculty and students can decide on an individualized research plan for course credit.
 Experiential learning opportunities are available via MIDAS.
 While GSRA positions are limited, many students find hourly positions within and outside of Biostatistics to work on short-term projects or may find a research position during the summer.
 Biostatistics faculty may send emails with available positions or positions may be searched for on SPH career links.

 Data indicate that 98% of students who begin the MS finish the MS program and about 80% of students who begin the PhD program, finish the PhD program.
 For more information, see Rackham Statistics for Biostatistics PhD and MS programs - select Biostatistics at the dropdown menu for Field of Study.